12+ no-sew DIY Christmas pillows to make with covers and stencils!

 The stripes can be taped with masking tape, or to make this step quick and easy, here are 6 Grain Sack Stripes stencils to choose from!

-Now that you know how to stencil any given pillow cover and design, here’s some inspiring Christmas pillow designs to copy!
-Have a favorite pillow design in the group?
+Now that you know how to stencil any given pillow cover and design, here’s some inspiring Christmas couch pillows to copy!
+Below shares each pillow, along with the original tutorial, plus a helpful video!

 Reindeer Feed grain sack pillow design – visit tutorial HERE